UPCeramicKnee/motor-controller/README.md

 [to be completed]

+#### Pins for ST-M5045

+- Pul+ goes to +5V
+- Pul- goes to Arduino Pin 22
+- Dir+ goes to +5V
+- Dir- goes to to Arduino Pin 24
+- Enable+ to nothing
+- Enable- to nothing

 ### Repository Contents

 **KeypadTest[1...n]** - Simple keypad based menu chooser prototype for 1602 shield.
 Custom LCD characters were generated using the online tool at http://omerk.github.io/lcdchargen/.